> Computer Related

 - Prerequisites: Shell Scripting experience; required software with tex

 - Special Notes:

-- Section Notes: Prerequisite courses or knowledge: Shell Scripting experience; required software with tex;
+- Section Notes: P: Shell Scripting experience; required software included with text;

 - Credits: 3;